sahilbadyal/sahilbadyal.github.io/about.md

 Here is some more information about me.

 ###My Alma Mater

-I am a proud alumnus of [JK Public School Kunjwani](http://jkpublicschool.in) and [Sacred Heart Convent School](https://www.facebook.com/SHCSBILLAWAR).
+I am an alumnus of [JK Public School Kunjwani](http://jkpublicschool.in) and [Sacred Heart Convent School](https://www.facebook.com/SHCSBILLAWAR).
+I completed by B.Tech from [National Institute of Technology Hamirpur (H.P.)](http://nith.ac.in).

 ###My General Interests